Illumonos/csharp-morse-code-converter/README.md

 ## Purpose

-The purpose of this repository is to demonstrate how to convert Morse Code in C#.
+The purpose of this repository is to demonstrate how to convert Morse Code and parse Morse Code to string in C#.

 ## Instructions to run the tests